 What Are Probiotics?
 How Do They Work?

 Probiotics are the good bacteria your body needs.
 Though researchers are trying to understand how they work, there is some information we have.
-If you happen to lose good bacteria from your system (which happens when you take antibiotics), probiotics replace them.
+If you happen to lose good bacteria from your system (which happens when you take antibiotics, or have digestive disturbances, or even if you are on a generally bad diet ), probiotics replace them.
 Probiotics also balance the good and bad bacteria in your system, enabling your body to work the way it should.

 And more interestingly, there are different types of probiotics.